Due to COVID, we have temporarily suspended these workshops.

 We host the training in our office, but if you have 3 or more guys then we can also come to you.

-We have 5 workshop labs.
+There are 5 labs.
 You and your group can go through as many labs as you want, time permitting.

 A customer has a buffing table with an arm that moves back and forth.
 Set up the VFD so that it senses the edge of the table and changes directions.
 Allow the customer to control the speed of their buffer with a potentiometer.